kaimfrai/atr/README.md

 * Function pointer: Stores a pointer to the function implementation alongside the object.
 * Tag: Stores an 8-bit tag in a separate array that maps to the object type.
 The tag value is determined at compile time and validated at link time.
 At runtime with full optimization it is dispatched with a singular jump instruction, similar to how a switch with consecutive cases would.
 * SOA: A structure of array implemenation leveraging SIMD instructions to process multiple elements at one.
 For dispatching a tag is stored.
-Not yet implemented an exists only on paper.
+Individual functions are merged on the instruction level to leverage both masked SIMD and instruction level parallelism.

 All 3 strategies define the same archetype definition from which the actual data structures are recomposed.